bionlplab/bioc/README.rst

 ::

     import bioc
-    with bioc.iterwriter(filename, collection) as writer:
+    with bioc.iterwrite(filename, collection) as writer:
         for document in collection.documents:
             writer.writedocument(document)